COVID-19 pandemic in Scotland: Care homes

-The Guardian reported that extra supplies of personal protective equipment (PPE) would be delivered directly to more than 1,000 care homes in Scotland.
+It was reported on 17 April 2020 that extra supplies of personal protective equipment (PPE) would be delivered directly to more than 1,000 care homes in Scotland.

 Before the pandemic the care sector usually sourced its own PPE, but as extreme pressure was put on supply chains concerns grew that PPE manufacturers did not have capacity to deliver to Scotland in adequate quantities.

 The Scottish government announced on 17/18 April that the NHS National Services Scotland would prioritise the delivery of stock directly to care homes where the virus is known to be present, although stock would still be provided to local hubs which supply PPE to other social care workers.

 During the early stages of the pandemic 1,300 elderly hospital patients were transferred into care homes without receiving a negative COVID-19 test result.
 Many had been infected with the virus and ended up passing it on to other care home residents.
 Over three thousand care home residents died from COVID-19 and Gary Smith, Scotland Secretary of the GMB, said the policy had turned "care homes into morgues".
 When asked by the BBC if the policy had been a mistake, Sturgeon said: "Looking back on that now, with the knowledge we have now and with the benefit of hindsight, yes."

 Two of the worst suspected outbreaks in care homes occurred at Elderslie care home in Paisley, Renfrewshire and at Berelands House Care in Prestwick, Ayrshire.

 Thirteen residents at the Glasgow-based Burlington Care Home died in one week following a suspected outbreak of COVID-19.
 The Care Inspectorate has been made aware of the deaths and are in contact with the care service, as well as the local health and social care partnership.

 As of 10 May 2020, 474 (44% of all) adult care homes had a current suspected COVID-19 case.
 This is a care home where at least one care home resident has exhibited symptoms during the last 14 days.
 609 (or 56% of all) adult care homes in Scotland had reported at least one notification for suspected COVID-19 to the Care Inspectorate.
 434 of these care homes have reported more than one case of suspected COVID-19.
 There have been 4,503 cumulative cases of suspected COVID-19 in care homes.
 This is an increase of 58 suspected cases on the previous day.

 3,672 staff were reported as absent in adult care homes due to COVID-19, based on returns received from 822 (76%) adult care homes as of 5 May.
 This represents 8.5% of all adult care home staff (43,403) for whom a return was provided.